 One study published over two decades ago linked poorer cognitive function to longer, more frequent naps.

-In addition, as we reported last year, a study at Brigham and Women’s Hospital found that in 1,180 people from the Rush Memory and Aging Project, those who took more than one nap a day had a 30 percent higher risk of developing Alzheimer’s disease.
+In addition, a study at Brigham and Women’s Hospital found that in 1,180 people from the Rush Memory and Aging Project, those who took more than one nap a day had a 30 percent higher risk of developing Alzheimer’s disease.

 “This study for the first time showed that longer and more frequent daytime naps were associated with increased future risk of Alzheimer’s dementia,” explains Professor Peng Li, one of the study’s authors.